 - Labeling someone “unwanted” does not justify killing them.
 We are working to reform Foster Care and Adoption while fighting for the rights of the preborn.
 We can do both.

 - This is a philosophical position and is one that is promoted in our understanding of human rights.
 The UN’s Universal Declaration of Human Rights belongs to all human beings regardless of what governments have decided.
 Regardless of the distinction between born and preborn, the emphasis is on our common humanity as the source of our equality.
 So, if the preborn are a part of the human family, then they must be given basic human rights.
-Ironically, the declaration excludes pre-born humans even though we know that they are human from the moment of fertilization (96% of secular biologists agree that human life begins at fertilization).
+Ironically, the declaration excludes pre-born humans even though we know that they are human from the moment of fertilization.